 The Harambee Organisation of Black Unity

 There is no need to reinvent the wheel.
 Many people are involved in these areas already and there are services that exist.
-The idea would be to draw on the resources and expertize already out there and support and extend it.
-So, for example, if we decided Saturday schools were a good way to tackle educational inequality then we would use the experience of those Saturday schools already running, provide them with resources and also create new Saturday school programmes.
+The idea would be to draw on the resources and expertise already out there and support and extend it.
+So, for example, if we decided Saturday schools were a good way to tackle educational inequality then we would use the experience of those Saturday schools already running, provide them with resources and also create new Saturday school programs.

 Once the departments are formed they would have relative autonomy from each other, calling their own meetings and arranging events.
-We would need a number of people to head up the departments, who could be elected at larger organisational meetings.
-The leaders of the various departments could then form the basis of the Central Committee When people sign up to be involved in the organisation they would pick a department or departments that they wanted to be a part of.
-This way we get people who are interested and with expertize doing what they know and are passionate about.
+We would need a number of people to head up the departments, who could be elected at larger organizational meetings.
+The leaders of the various departments could then form the basis of the Central Committee When people sign up to be involved in the organization they would pick a department or departments that they wanted to be a part of.
+This way we get people who are interested and with expertise doing what they know and are passionate about.
 People could be involved in as many different departments as they wish but would be expected to contribute fully to the activities within them.